ray-x/lsp_signature.nvim/README.md

 A: [aurora](https://github.com/ray-x/aurora)

-Q: I can not see border after enable border = "single"
+Q: I can not see border after enable border = "single"/"rounded"

 A: Try another colorscheme (e.g. colorscheme aurora, or colorscheme luna).
 If issue persists, please submit an issue